beyondkmp/vimrc/README.md

 beyondkmp's Vim config
 ==================

-I use `vundle` to manage my plugins, which makes my `.vim` directory clean and tidy.
+I use `vim-plug` to manage my plugins, which makes my `.vim` directory clean and tidy.
 If you are new to vim, the following two posts

 * [Vim Introduction and Tutorial](http://blog.interlinked.org/tutorials/vim_tutorial.html)
 * [Vim plugins I use](http://mirnazim.org/writings/vim-plugins-i-use/)